o-ran-sc/o-du-l2/docs/api-docs.rst

       g.
 UL Buffer Status Report Indication : On reception and decoding of received BSR from the UE, MAC provides SCH buffer status report for UL scheduling, as per Section 9.2.2.2.16 of the AAD Spec

+      h.
+UE Delete Request : MAC receives UE delete request and forwards the request to SCH as per Section 9.2.2.2.5 of the AAD spec.

+      i.
+Cell Delete Request :  MAC receives UE delete request and forwards the request to SCH as per Section 9.2.2.2.2 of the AAD spec.

    B. Scheduler to MAC